Have you ever wondered what they actually mean

 What parts of exhaling do we need to train?

-- velocity of the airflow is determined with how far the air has to travel, how much air is sent up, how much space it has and how big the pressure is.
+- velocity of the airflow is determined with how far the air has to travel, how much air is sent up, how much space it has (diameter of the passway) and how big the pressure is.
 You can train it with the game above, moving the paper ball a long way at high speed

 - Pressure this is the product of gaining high speed on a short way up and having a small opening where to pass, it is what you need in table-soccer to make a goal, a lot of pressure, right angle and planning.
 This is also what you need for the right intonation and expressive playing.